AhmadIssa0/MandarinTones/README.md

   <img src="tone_probabilities.png?raw=true"/>
 </p>

-The graph above plots probability of a particular tone vs time in audio clip, as predicted by our model.
+The graph above plots probability of a particular tone vs time frame in audio clip, as predicted by our model.
 Tone 5 is the 'light tone' or 'no tone' in Chinese, and 0 indicates 'blank' (you can think of it as a pause between two syllables).

+There are different ways to get from the above probability plot to a prediction of the tone sequence.
+For example, for pred2 we predict the highest probability tone for each frame, then collapse repeated tones not separated by blanks (then finally remove blanks).
+More accurate results can often be obtained by performing a beam search (pred1).